Demographics of Brazil: Religion

 According to the IBGE census 2010 64.6% are Roman Catholics; 24% are Protestants and other Christians, 8% are agnostics, atheists or have no religion, 2% are followers of Spiritism, and 1% are members of other religions.
-Some of these religions are Jehovah's Witnesses (1,100,000), Latter-day Saints (200,000), Buddhism (215,000), Judaism (86,000), and Islam (27,000).
+Some of these religions are Jehovah's Witnesses (1,100,000 now 940,000), Latter-day Saints (200,000 now 1,500,000), Buddhism (215,000), Judaism (86,000), and Islam (27,000).
 In 2020, it was estimated that 48% were Roman Catholic; 33% Protestant; 14% irreligious; 2% Spiritist; 2% other Christian; 1% Afro-Brazilian religious; and 0.5% other.
 In another 2020 study by the Association of Religion Data Archives, Christians made up 90.77% of the population; among Christians, 70.57% were Roman Catholic; 15.12% Protestant; 12.23% Independents, 0.12% Orthodox, and 0.09% unaffiliated Christian.
 Kardecist spiritism was the second-largest religion practiced in Brazil as ARDA's 2020 study, with 4.83% of the population.
 Of its 3.03% irreligious population, 2.59% were agnostic and 0.44% atheist.

 Brazil has the largest Roman Catholic population in the world.

 Followers of Protestantism are rising in number.
 Until 1970, the majority of Brazilian Protestants were adherents of "traditional churches", mostly Lutherans, Presbyterians and Baptists.
 There are 120,000 Episcopalians in 9 dioceses (Anglican Episcopal Church of Brazil).
 Since then, numbers of Pentecostal and Neopentecostal adherents have increased significantly.

 Islam in Brazil was first practiced by African slaves.
 The Muslim population in Brazil is made up mostly of Arab immigrants.

 The largest population of Buddhists in Latin America lives in Brazil, due greatly to Brazil's large Japanese population.